TechCohort14/TA200-NFAR-Intermediate-Automation/14-built-in-objects copy.md

 Radius = 30
 Radius = 20
 Radius = 10

+### Date

+An objects represent a single moment in time in a platform-independent format.
+Date objects contain a Number that represents milliseconds since 1 January 1970 UTC.
+Exercises

 Complete the [Object Oriented Programming](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#object-oriented-programming) section of the Free Code Camp Curriculum.